kognetiks/kognetiks-chatbot/documentation/api-nvidia-settings/advanced-api-settings.md

 ## Tips

-- **Avoid Unnecessary Changes**: Unless you have a specific reason, it’s best to leave the Base URL as the default provided by OpenAI.
+- **Avoid Unnecessary Changes**: Unless you have a specific reason, it’s best to leave the Base URL as the default provided by NVIDIA.
 - **Monitor Performance**: If you experience issues with response times or API connectivity, consider adjusting the timeout setting and monitor the performance impact.
 - **Consult Documentation**: For more information on API parameters and troubleshooting, refer to the [NVIDIA API Documentation](https://docs.api.nvidia.com/).

-By configuring these settings, you ensure that your Kognetiks Chatbot maintains a stable and efficient connection to the OpenAI API, providing reliable performance for your users.
+By configuring these settings, you ensure that your Kognetiks Chatbot maintains a stable and efficient connection to the NVIDIA API, providing reliable performance for your users.

 ---